 Wrestling is about using the skills you learn to control your opponent on your feet or on the mat.

 At the higher levels there’s a tremendous amount of technique and strategy - almost like a physical game of chess.

 What kind of wrestling tradition is there at Edgemont?

 We’re proud to say wrestling is consistently one of Edgemont’s most successful athletic programs!
-Last year, at the High School level, Edgemont had 10 Sectional place-finishers and a New York State Champion - our third in the last six years!
+Last year, at the High School level, Edgemont had 13 Sectional place-finishers, three Section Champions and two All-State wrestlers!
+We've had three New York State Champions in the last nine years!

 Any other questions?

 If you have any questions please email Varsity Head Coach Pete Jacobson at firstname.lastname@example.org.